lsteiner9/ScaleScroller/docs/persona/persona3.md

 **Description:** Fitting in some scale practice as a break from math homework.

-**Name of user & their role:**  Catey Rose, a high-school flautist.
+**Name of user & their role:**  Catey Rose, a high-school student and flautist.

-**Usage Preconditions:** Catey Rose has the app installed on her phone and has logged in.
+**Usage Preconditions:** Catey Rose has the app installed on her phone and has previously logged in.

 **Usage post conditions:** Catey Rose has gotten some practice on random scales, and has had an enjoyable homework break.